Robust Model Checking with Imprecise Markov Reward Models: Towards an Imprecise PRCTL

 \section{Towards an Imprecise PRCTL}

-In this section we discuss how both PCTL and PRCTL can be extended to an imprecise-probabilistic setting where CSs replace single PMFs.
+In this section we discuss how both PCTL and PRCTL can be extended to an imprecise-probabilistic setting.
 An \emph{imprecise} PCTL (IPCTL) syntax can be obtained by replacing PCTL probability operator $P_{\nabla{b}}$ with its lower (upper) variant $\underline{P}_{\nabla{b}}$ ($\overline{P}_{\nabla{b}}$) (Section \ref{sec:ipctlsyntax}).
-The semantics (Section \ref{sec:ipctlsemantics}) is consequently defined as in Section \ref{sec:pctlsemantics} with the satisfiability checks performed in the corresponding IMCs by means of the inference algorithms described in Section \ref{sec:imc}.
+The semantics (Section \ref{sec:ipctlsemantics}) is consequently defined as in Section \ref{sec:pctlsemantics} with the checking tasks performed in the corresponding IMCs by means of the inference algorithms described in Section \ref{sec:imc}.

 IPCTL has been proposed by \citet{Troffaes2013}.
 Here, we take advantage of the alternative approaches to the computation of the lower and upper hitting probabilities recently proposed by \citet{TJoensKBC19} and corresponding to Equation \eqref{eq:hitting_dual_imprecise}.
 Compared to the absorbing-state approach in Equation \eqref{eq:hitting_primal_imprecise}, proposed by \citet{Troffaes2013}, the more recent approach allows to easily achieve an analogous computation for the lower and upper expected cumulative rewards in the underlying IMRM, thus providing an imprecise-probabilistic version of Equation \eqref{eq:recursion_expcumrew}.
-This is the key to define an \emph{imprecise} PRCTL (IPRCTL) whose syntax (Section \ref{sec:iprctl_syntax}) and semantics (Section \ref{sec:iprctl_semantics}) represent the main novelty of the present work.
+This is the key to define an \emph{imprecise} PRCTL (IPRCTL) whose syntax (Section \ref{sec:iprctl_syntax}), semantics and model checking (Section \ref{sec:iprctl_semantics}) represent the main contribution of this work.